MaciekBaron/simple-sprite/README.md

 ### SimpleSpriteStates
 This module adds the ability to create certain states for your sprite and switch between them.
-You can also create state "templates" from which your sprite can iherit available states.
+You can also create state "templates" from which your sprite can iherit available states (note that this overwrites all known states, if you want to add states without overwriting, use `learnStates()`, but remember that this of course still will overwrite states with the same names).
 Here's an example that can explain more:

     var simpleStateTemplate = new SimpleSprite.StateTemplate({
         slowState: {